ibexa/documentation-developer/docs/guide/bundles.md

 A bundle in Symfony (and eZ Platform) is a separate part of your application that implements a feature.
 You can create bundles yourself or make use of available open-source bundles.
 You can also reuse the bundles you create in other projects or share them with the community.

 Many eZ Platform functionalities are provided through separate bundles included in the installation.
+You can see the bundles that are automatically installed with eZ Platform in [composer.json](https://github.com/ezsystems/ezplatform/blob/master/composer.json).

 ### How to use bundles?